Reopen NYC: Annual SummerStage Jubilee goes virtual amid coronavirus pandemic

 The event highlights the various City Parks Foundation programs and also showcases notable advocates for the foundatoin's work, including sports icon and champion of equality Billie Jean King, television and radio host Ryan Seacrest, musical artist H.E.R., comedian Lewis Black and performer and Late Show bandleader Paul Shaffer.

-The digital benefit will be available stream across all SummerStage social platforms (SummerStage Instagram, SummerStage YouTube, Facebook page and Twitch), as well as through the following partners: Bowery Presents, Brooklyn Bowl, The Capitol Theatre, FANS.com, iHeart Media's Q104.3, Live Nation, Live for Live Music, Relix, Time Out New York, and WFUV.
+The digital benefit will be available stream across all SummerStage social platforms (SummerStage Instagram, SummerStage YouTube and Facebook page), as well as through the following partners: Bowery Presents, Brooklyn Bowl, The Capitol Theatre, FANS.com, iHeart Media's Q104.3, Live Nation, Live for Live Music, Relix, Time Out New York, and WFUV.

 New York City and tri-state area residents can watch an encore presentation of the SummerStage Jubilee on Sunday, September 20, at 2 p.m. on WABC-TV Channel 7.
 We'll also stream on abc7ny.com, our mobile app, and on our CTV apps for Fire TV, Roku, Apple TV and Android TV.